Caversham Park: Early history

 The history of Caversham Park goes back to at least Norman times, when Walter Giffard, a distant relative of William the Conqueror, was given the estate after the 1066 conquest.
 The estate, then Caversham Manor, was a fortified manor house or castle, probably nearer the Thames than the present house.
 The estate was registered in the Domesday Book, in an entry describing a property of 9.7 square kilometres (2,400 acres) worth £20.
 The estate passed to William Marshall, Earl of Pembroke and Protector of the Realm, in the late 12th century.
 Marshall, who in his final years acted as de facto regent under the reign of a young Henry III, died in Caversham Park in 1219.

 Later it was occupied by the Earls of Warwick.
-In 1542, it was bought by Sir Francis Knollys, the treasurer of Queen Elizabeth I. However, he did not move here until over forty years later, when he completely rebuilt the house slightly to the north.
+In 1542, it was bought by Sir Francis Knollys, the treasurer of Queen Elizabeth I. However, he did not move there until over forty years later, when he completely rebuilt the house slightly to the north.
 Sir Francis' son, William Knollys, the Earl of Banbury, entertained Queen Elizabeth I and Queen Anne of Denmark here.

-A description of an entertainment at Caversham for Anne of Denmark in April 1613 written by Thomas Campion was printed in 1613.
-She was met by a 'Cynic' dressed as a wildman who debated with a 'Traveller' in elaborate costume.
-These two rode the short distance to the park gate and were met by two park keepers and two of Robin Hood's men, who sang for the queen in her coach.
+A description of an entertainment at Caversham for Anne of Denmark in April 1613, written by Thomas Campion, was printed in 1613.
+She was met by a "Cynic" dressed as a wildman who debated with a "Traveller" in elaborate costume.
+Those two rode the short distance to the park gate and were met by two park keepers and two of Robin Hood's men, who sang for the queen in her coach.
 The entertainment continued in the hall of the house after dinner and concluded with masque dancing.

 Later Caversham became home to the Royalist Earl of Craven.
-During the Civil War, the house was confiscated and used to imprison Charles I. Following the Civil War, the Elizabethan manor house was demolished because of its poor state of repair and rebuilt by Lord Craven after 1660, probably with William Winde as the architect.
+During the Civil War, the house was confiscated and used to imprison Charles I. Following the Civil War, the Elizabethan manor house was demolished because of its poor state of repair, and rebuilt by Lord Craven after 1660, probably employing William Winde as the architect.
 The estate was sold in 1697, passing by the 1720s into the hands of William, first Baron, and later Earl, Cadogan (d 1726).